-The EU is the world's largest producer of motor vehicles with a 25% share of global production (European Commission, retrieved, 2012).
-Global production of vehicles is broadly shared between Europe, the Asia-Pacific region and North America.
-The European automotive industry5 is a key sector for the European economy, providing a contribution to the EU trade balance of around €70 billion (CARS 21, 2011, Interim Report).
+€70 billion (CARS 21, 2011, Interim Report).
 It is an important source of employment in the European economy, providing over 12 million jobs (CARS 21, 2011, Interim Report).
 It directly employs over 2 million people, and indirectly supports about 10 million jobs in other industries.
 The health of the sector affects roughly 8% of the EU's active workforce (European Commission, retrieved 2012).
 EU exports of motor cars reached €76 billion in 2010, with a 58% increase over 2009 (CARS 21, 2012, Final Report).
 Total automotive exports (including also buses, trucks, components, etc.) represent about 10% of the value of total EU exports.
-Total EU automotives exports in 2010 totalled €132 billion with imports at €47 billion (CARS 21, 2012, Final Report).
+Total EU automotives exports in 2010 totalled €132 billion while imports €47 billion (CARS 21, 2012, Final Report).
 The main five regions vis-à-vis which the EU has a surplus are the NAFTA and EFTA countries, China, the Russian Federation and the Middle East.
 The European vehicle industry faces a number of problems within Europe with mature markets and an economic crisis.
-The EU market for new passenger cars declined by 5.5% in 2010 (13.3 million units registered), due to the ending of government fleet renewal schemes in many EU countries (European Commission, retrieved 2012).
-Even so it represents a home market of 500 million consumers with a relatively highincome.
+The EU market for new passenger cars declined by 5,5% in 2010 (13,3 million units registered), due to the ending of government fleet renewal schemes in many EU countries (European Commission, retrieved 2012).
+Even so, it represents a home market of 500 million consumers with a relatively highincome.
 While the European market has a low-growth perspective, third markets are growing fast with the global economic recovery, changing the trade flows and the automotive value chain (CARS 21, 2011, Interim Report).

-The long-term global outlook for the automotive industry is promising: world-wide new car sales, for example, are projected to increase by more than 10% in 2020, when compared to 2008, mainly as a result of the motorisation of emerging markets (CARS 21, 2011, Interim Report).
+The long-term global outlook for the automotive industry is promising: worldwide new car sales, for example, are projected to increase by more than 10% in 2020, when compared to 2008, mainly as a result of the motorisation of emerging markets (CARS 21, 2011, Interim Report).
 Free Trade Agreements to improve market access in third countries are increasingly important as the economic value of these markets for the competitiveness of the EU automotive industry increases.
 It is important here to safeguard safety within the trade negotiations governing both imports and exports to Europe.
 However, it is not yet clear to what extent the growth in such emerging markets will be addressed primarily by European exports or by production established through foreign direct investment into the new markets.
 Beating off the international competition will be a challenge but the automotive industry can further develop its safety credentials.
 It can demonstrate global technological leadership by profiling itself as the producers of the world's safest vehicles and placing itself at the forefront of cutting edge technology.